-Each year between 2007 and 2012, and again in 2018, our management put forward proposals to eliminate the company's classified board structure.
+Each year between 2007 and 2012, and again in 2018 and 2019, our management put forward proposals to eliminate the company's classified board structure.
 The proposals did not pass because they failed to receive a "supermajority vote" of 80 percent of the outstanding shares of our common stock, as required in the company's articles of incorporation.
-In addition, in 2010, 2011, 2012, and 2018, we submitted management proposals to eliminate the supermajority voting requirements themselves.
+In addition, in 2010, 2011, 2012, 2018, and 2019, we submitted management proposals to eliminate the supermajority voting requirements themselves.
 Those proposals also fell short of the required 80 percent vote.

 Prior to 2012, these proposals received support ranging from 72 to 77 percent of the outstanding shares.
 In 2012, the vote in support of these proposals was approximately 63 percent of the outstanding shares, driven in part by a 2012 NYSE rule revision prohibiting brokers from voting their clients' shares on corporate governance matters absent specific instructions from such clients.
-In 2018, the vote in support was approximately 62 percent of the outstanding shares.
+In 2018, the vote in support was approximately 62 percent of the outstanding shares and in 2019, the vote in support was approximately 66 percent of the outstanding shares.

-After considering the interests of the company and our shareholders, we have resubmitted management proposals to eliminate the classified board and supermajority voting requirements for consideration at the 2019 annual meeting (see Items 4 and 5).
+After considering the interests of the company and our shareholders, we have resubmitted management proposals to eliminate the classified board and supermajority voting requirements for consideration at the 2020 annual meeting (see Items 4 and 5).
 We will continue to engage with our shareholders on these and other topics to ensure that we continue to demonstrate strong corporate governance and accountability to shareholders.